RICS Level 3 Home Survey

 Risk assessment:

-The report highlights potential risks to the property and its occupants.
+The report highlights any potential risks to the property and its occupants.

 -